Listed building consent

 To apply for Listed Building Consent please complete and submit an appropriate listed building consent form, suitable for the work you wish to carry out.

-When submitting a Listed Building Consent application you should follow this checklist and you will need to include:
+When submitting a Listed Building Consent application you should follow our validation checklist and use our Validation Guide to assist you.
+These can be found here.

 You may find our Heritage Statement Template useful.